Canaan and the Armor of God

 (vv.10-12) Here we have all three spiritual foods of the Christian mentioned together.
 As those who have been redeemed from Egypt, we feed on the Passover Lamb.
 As those who are in the wilderness, we feed on the Manna.
 As those who are in the land of Canaan, we feed on the Old Corn of the land.

-- The Manna is a type of Christ in His humiliation.
+2. The Manna is a type of Christ on earth in His humiliation.
 Although they were to stop eating the manna, some was put into the ark and is referred to in the New Testament as the hidden manna.
 All our time on earth we’re in the wilderness, so we always need the manna.
 That is the remembrance of Him in in his humiliation on earth “Christ once humbled here.”, and it is precious to our souls.

 The Old Corn of the land is the proper food of Canaan, and it is what will give us energy for the conflict.
 We need to have a view of Christ in glory, as head of the New Creation.